-Craig Shaw is a British journalist specialising in human rights, political corruption, financial, organised crime reporting, and transnational investigative projects, especially on Turkey.
+Craig Shaw is the Director of The Black Sea Foundation.
+As a journalist, he has worked on human rights, political corruption, financial and organised crime reporting, and transnational investigative projects.

-His work has featured in leading international media, such as The Guardian, The Sunday Times, L’Espresso, Expresso, Der Spiegel, De Correspondent, Cumhuriyet and others.
+His work has appeared in leading international media outlets, The Guardian, The Sunday Times, Independent, L’Espresso, Expresso, Der Spiegel, De Correspondent, Cumhuriyet, Reuters, and infoLibre others.

-Notable cross-border projects include European Investigative Collaborations' Football Leaks, Malta Files and Billions for Borders; ICIJ's Offshore Secrets, and other independent projects like Mafia in Africa, and Mafia in Africa 2.
+Notable cross-border work includes European Investigative Collaborations' Football Leaks, Malta Files and Billions for Borders; ICIJ's Offshore Secrets; and several other independent projects, like Mafia in Africa, and Mafia in Africa 2, and Passport for Profit.

-Around 2015, Craig began publishing reports on Turkey for The Black Sea.
-This later developed into a small investigative team, which, in summer 2016, joined EIC's Football Leaks investigation.
-These reports, published in December 2016, revealed not only dirty deals of Turkish football, but also the political and criminal connections of the family behind Doyen Sports, the principal actors in Football Leaks data.
+Shaw began publishing on Turkey for The Black Sea around 2015, and would go on to develop a small investigative team which took part in the EIC Network's Football Leaks investigation in 2016.
+These reports revealed the dirty deals of Turkish football, and the political and criminal connections of the family behind Doyen Sports, the principal actors in Football Leaks data.
 The project was nominated for numerous country and international awards.

-He was the initiator on EIC network's next project, Malta Files, published five months after Football leaks, in May 2017.
-Malta Files is cross-border investigation into how international companies and politicians use Malta as a pirate base for tax avoidance and secrecy in the EU.
-He led The Black Sea's team on this that exposed, for the first time, how the Turkey's political elite used Malta to hide wealth and dirty deals; among them the families of President Erdoğan, and Prime Minister Binali Yıldırım.
+Shaw led EIC Network's next project, Malta Files, published in May 2017, a cross-border investigation into how international companies and politicians use Malta as a pirate base for tax avoidance and secrecy in the EU.
+Among the revelations were how the Turkey's political elite used Malta to hide wealth and dirty deals; among them the families of President Erdoğan, and the prime minister Binali Yıldırım.

 He was the co-coordinator for EIC's fourth investigative project: "Billions for Borders: How the EU pays Turkey to keep out refugees."
-The reporting uncovered details of the highly secret arrangement between EU agencies implementing the bloc's refugee plan and Turkey .
+The reporting uncovered details of the secret arrangement and disputes between EU countries and agencies implementing the bloc's refugee plan on Turkey .